fhir-schema/fhir-schema-codegen/README.md

 - Customize the output format
 - Add language-specific features

+ Generator inherits from base [Generator](src/generator.ts) class and implements `generate()` method to produce target language code based on type-schema (see [./src/generators/typescript/index.ts](./src/generators/typescript/index.ts))

-For more information on creating and using custom generators, see the [Generators Registry documentation](docs/generators-registry.md).
+>For more information on creating and using custom generators, see the [Generators Registry documentation](docs/generators-registry.md).

 ### TypeScript Example